 - 1 cup whipping cream

-- 1 tsp course sea salt or kosher salt
+- 1 teaspoon course sea salt or kosher salt

 - In a large heavy saucepan, put the sugar and water and stir.
 Have all of the other ingredients at the ready.